« Back to main

 Hadley is currently enrolled in the Clinical Mental Health program at the Seminary of the Southwest.
 Her primary interests include the integration of modern depth psychology with the paradigm of the spiritual journey.

 Advent Meditations is a gift to our seminary community and made possible through gifts to our Annual Fund.
 Seminary of the Southwest appreciates the support of its friends, alumni and the communities around the world that its graduates serve for the glory of God.
 This support ensures that Southwest, as an institution made of individuals dedicated to service to God and their fellow members of the body of Christ, can continue doing its part to build the Body of Christ.

-#mySSW Advent Meditations and Prayers 2014 advent meditations and prayers 2015 Advent Meditations and Prayers 2016 Advent Meditations and Prayers 2017 Advent Meditations and Prayers 2018 Advent Meditations and Prayers 2019 advice Al Rodriguez Anthony Baker Awa Jangha Christian formation Claire Colombo community Cynthia Briggs Kittredge Dan Joslyn-Siemiatkoski Dave Scheider discipleship Friday Fun Photo GC2012 Gena Minnix Greg Garrett Haiti Project Holy Land Jane Patterson John Hines Day Kathleen Russell Kellaura Johnson Lent Micah Jackson mission Nathan Jennings presiding bishop relationship Scott Bader-Saye Seminary of the Southwest Dean and President Sermons social justice Southwest Six Staying Cool in Austin Steve Bishop Steven Bishop Steven Tomlinson Tweet of the Day Twelve Days of Christmas
+#mySSW Advent Meditations and Prayers 2014 advent meditations and prayers 2015 Advent Meditations and Prayers 2016 Advent Meditations and Prayers 2017 Advent Meditations and Prayers 2018 Advent Meditations and Prayers 2019 advice Al Rodriguez Anthony Baker Awa Jangha Christian formation Claire Colombo community Cynthia Briggs Kittredge Dan Joslyn-Siemiatkoski Dave Scheider discipleship Friday Fun Photo GC2012 Gena Minnix Greg Garrett Haiti Project Holy Land Hope Benko Jane Patterson John Hines Day Kathleen Russell Kellaura Johnson Micah Jackson mission Nathan Jennings presiding bishop relationship Scott Bader-Saye Seminary of the Southwest Dean and President Sermons social justice Southwest Six Staying Cool in Austin Steve Bishop Steven Bishop Steven Tomlinson Tweet of the Day Twelve Days of Christmas